qa-maks-bat/Bash_Group_30_QA/README.md

-# GitBash_Terminal

-This is my 1st homework on QA Course by Vadim Ksendzov
+# TERMINAL homework on QA Course by Vadim Ksendzov

 # Part 1:
 HW_1.
 The first part